Monica Beverly Hillz: Activism

 In 2013, American actress Amanda Bynes insulted RuPaul on Twitter, tweeting, "My dad is as ugly as RuPaul!
 So thankful I look nothing like you both!
 I had nose surgery after my mug shots so my nose and I are gorgeous!"
 Dejesus-Anaya came to RuPaul's defense, telling Bynes to "clean herself up" and "get a better wig".

 In 2014, Dejesus-Anaya and Carmen Carrera, another trans former RPDR contestant, both spoke out against the perceived transphobic language that was included on RPDR.
-The phrases included "she-male" and "tranny", which Dejesus-Anaya stated "were not cute at all."
+The phrases included "she-male" and "tranny", which Dejesus-Anaya stated "were not cute at all".

-When unconfirmed rumors began circulating that Caitlyn Jenner was undergoing a gender transition In Touch Weekly released a cover with a male-presenting Caitlyn (then known as Bruce) in photoshopped makeup.
+In 2015, when unconfirmed rumors began circulating that Caitlyn Jenner was undergoing a gender transition, In Touch Weekly released a cover with a male-presenting Caitlyn in photoshopped makeup.
 The cover was widely criticized, and Dejesus-Anaya released a statement saying "I think it's so wrong in so many ways for them to poke fun and do such things to someone...
 They know nothing about just to make money and make a mockery of trans people everywhere.
 They need to educate instead of just doing nonsense like that."

+In 2018, Dejesus-Anaya spoke out against RuPaul for stating that contestants who were in the process of a physical transition would "probably not" be allowed on Drag Race, with Monica retorting back that "I've always been a woman, so what I've done to my body or that I hadn't started hormones while on the show doesn't take away my identity".
+RuPaul has since let openly transgender competitors such as Gottmik, Kerri Colby, and Sasha Colby compete on the show.

+In 2023, after her elimination from Season 8 of RuPaul's Drag Race All Stars, Monica announced that she would be focusing more on her career as an activist rather than her career as a drag queen, but assured her supporters that she will continue to perform as a drag queen and will "always be Monica Beverly Hillz".